SpiritLauncher/Spiritify/README.md

 ## Spotify Setup
 Out of the box, Spiritify won't work.
 You would need to create an app!
-1. Go to "https://developer.spotify.com/dashboard" onto your browser and log in to your Spotify account.
+1. Go to "https://developer.spotify.com/dashboard" on your browser and log in to your Spotify account.

 2. Once in, create an app.
 <br>![image](https://github.com/SpiritLauncher/Spiritify/assets/96365455/6ead3c3d-f419-4d20-9692-42fb95930750)

-3. Give it an App name and App description.
+3. Set the App Name and App Description to "Spiritify".
 Set the redirect URI to "http://localhost:8012", and enable Web API and Web Playback API
 <br>![image](https://github.com/SpiritLauncher/Spiritify/assets/96365455/6160e6ae-1652-468a-abd0-c8324245a5b2)
 > [!NOTE]
 > If you are going to use a different port, note it down.
 You will need to know it for later.